-Jill Stribling has a B.A. in Child Development and Psychology and a Master’s degree in Education and specialty in Literacy and Language Arts from California State University and more than 20 years of experience in education.
-After several years teaching in public schools in Los Angeles, CA, she was recruited by the American School of Madrid in 2001, where she taught Kindergaten and First Grade and took on several leadership roles (i.e. Grade Level Chair, Accreditation Committee Leader, etc.).
+Jill Stribling has a B.A. in Child Development and Psychology, a Master’s degree in Education and specialty in Literacy and Language Arts from California State University and more than 20 years of experience in education.
+After several years teaching in public schools in Los Angeles, CA, she was recruited by the American School of Madrid in 2001, where she taught Kindergarten and First Grade and took on several leadership roles.
 With her educational and professional experience firmly in place, she developed a methodology for making language learning fun, and began her entrepreneurial journey in 2008 with literally one student in her living room.
 Shortly afterwards, she had a total of 70 students, and actually had to expand her business.
 English for Fun is an educational group with an English Enrichment Program for children and adults, an Urban Camp Program, an American Early Childhood Center and a Training Center for educators.
-Today, she owns schools in Madrid and Pozuelo de Alarcon, and this year alone more than 3,000 students will benefit from the English for Fun method!
+Today, she owns schools in Madrid and Pozuelo de Alarcon.

 We focus on ACTIVE learning versus passive learning.
 Spaniards have been learning languages passively since school began, with a big focus on grammar, memorization, worksheets and test preparation, which has led to generations of people who have studied English their whole lives but still don’t feel comfortable communicating in English in social or professional contexts.
 More importantly, we nurture students’ self-esteem through positive reinforcement.
 We focus on communication skills in order to thrive in the real world.
 If they believe they can do it, they will do it!
 We lower the affective filter by doing activities that are non-threatening and kinestetic and FUN: cooking, theater, music, art, interactive board games, magic… Who wouldn’t want to go to English class?